Will the Celtics cover the spread vs. the Nets? Promo Codes, Betting Trends, Records ATS

 Celtics vs. Nets: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Brooklyn Nets (3-2) will look to continue a three-game win streak when they host the Boston Celtics (4-0) at 8:00 PM ET on Saturday, November 4, 2023 as 9.5-point underdogs.
-The Celtics have won four games in a row.
-The point total is set at 230.5 in the matchup.
+The Brooklyn Nets (4-4) are heavy underdogs (-10.5) as they try to extend a three-game road winning streak when they square off against the Boston Celtics (5-2) on Friday, November 10, 2023 at TD Garden.
+The contest airs at 7:30 PM ET on ESPN, NBCS-BOS, and YES.
+The point total in the matchup is 224.5.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!